ray-project/ray/doc/source/serve/dev-workflow.md

 ## What's Next?

-You can view details of your Serve application in the Ray dashboard.
-More information about that can be found [here](dash-serve-view).
+View details about your Serve application in the [Ray dashboard](dash-serve-view).
 Once you are ready to deploy to production, see the [Production Guide](serve-in-production).